-In a cast-iron skillet or medium-sized pan, melt the butter (can use non-dairy) over medium heat.
+In a cast-iron skillet or medium-sized pan, melt the butter over medium heat.
 Add the celery, carrot, onion, and peas.
-Saute about 5 minutes, or until veggies start to soften.
+Saute for about 5 minutes, or until veggies start to soften.

-Add the chicken, coconut milk, chicken broth, salt, pepper, and thyme.
+Add the chicken, heavy cream, chicken broth, salt, pepper, and thyme.
 Taste and adjust seasonings.
 Bring to boil.

 Allow to gently boil for 10 - 15 minutes or until thickened, stirring occasionally.
 If not using a cast-iron skillet transfer to a deep pie pan.
 Set aside.